Rosine Just (Jung) & Jakob Just![]()

 iCOB iOST |

 Here pic of the marking taken by David Shearer, who went there with a group including Andreas Just, the last surviving person born in Guscha.
 The two last families to permanently live in Guscha were those of Andreas and his cousin Mathis Just.
 The Swiss army bought the family property at Guscha in 1966 and Andreas and family left in about 1967.
 Mathis and family left in 1969.
-In the 1300s, the Just ancestors lived in the German speaking high country of canton Wallis (Valais).
+In the 1300's, the Just ancestors lived in the German speaking high country of canton Wallis (Valais).
 The inhabitants of the high country decided that there were too many people living in their area and drew lots to decide who would move away.
 Some went to Guscha, others to a little high up village in Italy - the only one where German is spoken in Italy.
-Guscha's heyday was in the mid 1800s.
+Guscha's heyday was in the mid 1800's.
 They referred to themselves as The Republic of the Twelve Houses.
 They were quite isolated particularly in winter.
 They grew corn, wheat, potatoes, cauli, broccoli etc and ran sheep, geese, chickens, pigs, cows and goats.
 They made cheese.
 They hunted deer and mountain goat all year.
 Generally, they needed no money and had little.
 They would sell produce and buy necessities in Maienfeld.

 A local newspaper report from some years ago which David Shearer was shown pic translates approximately thus.

-| Folk Festival in Guscha |
+Folk Festival in Guscha |

-| This weekend in the former Walser settlement of Guscha above Maienfeld there will again be a joyful Folk Festival with much music and entertainment.
+This weekend in the former Walser settlement of Guscha above Maienfeld there will again be a joyful Folk Festival with much music and entertainment.
 First reference to Guscha is said to be in ancestral writing of 5 February 1366 stating its existence, and in the Register of Community Archives from 16 April 1517 to 1 December 1571, the Walser settlement is mentioned six times.
-The writer Anhorn reported in 1622 It consists of a village of six houses and more stables below, and Guscha villagers were on the hill where the Anhorns were the night of 24 September 1622 of the Austrian invasion. | Guscha once had 170 inhabitants, but the population was never more.
+The writer Anhorn reported in 1622 that it consisted of a village of six houses and more stables below, and Guscha villagers were on the hill where the Anhorns were the night of 24 September 1622 of the Austrian invasion. | Guscha once had 170 inhabitants, but the population was never more.
 In 1969 the last Guschner ceased residence there and the Walser settlement ended.
 In 1974 the Pro Guscha Association was formed with 18 keen members.
 Guscha to them was threatened with decay.
 All the houses were restored and new life given them thanks to the initiative of the members.
 Once a year the Pro Guscha Association organises a joyful Folk Festival such as will be on this weekend. |

 Here newspaper pic depicting father and uncle of Andreas Just, shown to David Shearer; "at a height of 1115 metres lived the former Walser community of Guscha".
 Here pic David Shearer with group at Guscha 2006.